tronross/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (in the mode of bit.ly).

+TinyApp allows for multiple users with their own associated short URL <-> long URL pairs, and employs encrypted session-cookies and hashed passwords for user-registration and login.

+The app maintains databases of individual users and short URL <-> long URL pairs in-memory.
+Future implementations may allow for database persistence between sessions.

 ## Final Product